RW2023/pet-ager/README.md

-# 🖥️ Personal Portfolio – Pet Age Calculator
+# 🖥️ Pet Age Calculator

-This project is my personal portfolio built with **Next.js 15**.
-It showcases a utility that converts pet years to human years while demonstrating responsive design, animations, and a working contact form.
+This project is a utility that converts pet years to human years while demonstrating responsive design, animations, and a working contact form.

 ## 🌟 Features
 - Interactive pet age calculator for dogs and cats